Appealing an SSDI Denial: Tips for a Successful Outcome

 The vast majority of people who apply for Social Security Disability Insurance (SSDI) get a rejection.
 Luckily, applicants can challenge the Social Security Administration’s (SSA) decision through their appeals process.

-To file a successful appeal with the SSA, it is important to file for an appeal as soon as possible, submit all the necessary paperwork, draft an effective appeal letter, provide new medical evidence, and maybe even consider hiring a qualified disability lawyer to represent you.
+To file a successful appeal with the SSA, it is important to file for an appeal as soon as possible, submit all the necessary paperwork, draft an effective appeal letter, provide new medical evidence, and maybe even consider hiring a qualified Social Security Disability lawyer to represent you.

 Continue reading for more tips on how you can file a successful appeal.